 What can the athlete do?

-- See a sports injury professional who can advise on rehabilitation.
+- See a sports injury professional who can apply massage techniques and advise on rehabilitation.

 What can a sports injury specialist or doctor do?